moodyRahman/hacktoberfest21.py/README.md

 - Text a phone number which seat you're about to use
 - Our servers update the current state of all the library seats
 - Text that same number for a response on which seats are currently available

+NOTE: We're prioritizing pull requests from Hunter students, then the greater CUNY community, and then outside pull requests.
+The purpose of this project is to introduce open source programming concepts, version control, and foster the Hunter CS Community.